Study 2: Are you sure?

 This assurance starts at the Cross of Christ on which our salvation is built.
-When Jesus screamed from the Cross, “It is finished” which meant He had completed the job He came to earth to do.
+When Jesus screamed from the Cross, “It is finished”, it meant He had completed the job He came to earth to do.
 He was the sacrifice for our sins and showed the world His amazing love.
-“The Son of God who loved me and gave Himself for me” Galatians 2:20.
+“The Son of God who loved me and gave Himself for me.”
+Galatians 2:20.

 How can I be sure I am saved?

 When we look at the Bible we find that there are several means by which we may be certain of salvation.
 Here are several principal means of assurance and it is worth noting that all are factual evidences; nowhere does Scripture tell us that we are saved because we “feel saved” – Look again at John 3:6 and see that feelings originate in the flesh.

 1. The inner witness of the Holy Spirit that we have been made children of God.

 This is not a “feeling” or an “emotion” but much more a dawning awareness born in the depth of our spirit that we are God’s children, we are spiritual people – John 6:63; Galatians 4:6-7.
 Romans 8:15-16 in the Message Bible points out that “the resurrection life” we have received from God is not a timid grave-tending life.
 It’s adventurously expectant, greeting God with a childlike, “What’s next Daddy?”
 God’s Spirit touches our spirits and confirms who we really are.
 We know who He is and we know who we are: Father and children.
 Also, we know we are going to get what is coming to us – an unbelievable inheritance!

 2. Our desires change so that we want to become like the Lord Jesus